Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Model

 \subsection{Selection Rule}

 The mix of students admitted to college at any time step depends on the state of the system in the previous step.
 For $i \in \{A, B\}$, let $A_i(t+1)$ be the number of students from group $i$ admitted to college at time $t+1$.
-We adopt a college selection rule\footnote{We will use the terms selection rule and allocation rule interchangeably.} $\mathcal{A}$ which is fully deterministic --- this is, in many ways, the \emph{best case} from the perspective of fairness because all uncertainty in the system is restricted only to outcomes.
+We want our college selection rule\footnote{We use the terms selection rule and allocation rule interchangeably.} to be fully deterministic --- this is, in many ways, the \emph{best case} from the perspective of fairness because it helps to isolate all uncertainty in the system only to outcomes.
+But, what constitutes a \textit{good} allocation rule? \begin{des} A \textit{good} allocation rule must satisfy all the following properties: \begin{itemize} \item it must be \textbf{meritocratic}, i.e., it always prioritizes a high type over a low type candidate for an available position, as long as any high type candidates remain to be allocated; \item it must be \textbf{fair}, in that it achieves equalized selection rates across groups for all candidate types (this is equivalent to the fairness notion of Equalized Odds introduced by ~\citet{hardt2016equality}); and \item finally, it must be \textbf{efficient}, i.e., all available seats are allocated. \end{itemize} \end{des} We now describe our college allocation rule $\mathcal{A}$.
+We deliberately make a distinction between scenarios when college capacity is scarce (not all high types can go to college) versus when capacity is abundant (all high types in the population can go to college) because it slightly alters the allocation as we see below:

-When capacity is limited (i.e., $NX(t) < C$) and not all high types in the population can be admitted, the group with a higher fraction of high types gets more seats.
-We call this regime the \textit{over-subscribed} regime, with the number of admits from each group given by:
+\begin{defn}[Allocation Rule $\mathcal{A}$] When capacity is limited (\textit{over-subscribed regime}) with $NX(t) \geq C$, no low type individuals in the population get admitted in round $t+1$.
+All available seats are allocated exclusively to high type individuals, with each group receiving seats proportional to the fraction of high types in their respective populations in round $t$.
+Therefore, the total number of admits for each group $i$ is given by:

-When capacity is abundant (i.e., $NX(t) \geq C$), the college first admits all high type individuals from both groups.
-The residual capacity is then filled by low types from each group, with the group having more low type individuals again being assigned more seats.
-We call this regime the \textit{under-subscribed} regime, with the number of admits from each group given by:
+However, when capacity is abundant (\textit{under-subscribed regime}) with $NX(t) < C$, the college first admits all high type individuals from both groups.
+The residual capacity is then filled by low type individuals, with each group receiving seats proportional to the fraction of low types in their respective populations in round $t$.
+In this case, the total number of admits for each group $i$ is given by: